Eiriksmal/lawler-dot-io-template/content/pages/stuff-ive-done.md

     - Strategic roadmaps (creation and the inevitable immediate updates.
 I've yet to find a satisfying way of creating plans that work in agile environments.)
     - Various status update presentations at monthly all-hands meetings
 4. Business intelligence / reporting
-    - So very, very many MySQL reports on every aspect of business health and product usage
+    - So very, very many MySQL reports on every aspect of business health and product usage.
+Visualized in a myriad of charting libraries and spreadsheets.
     - Tableau visualizations (Looker > Tableau)
+    - Schema designs for reporting purposes
 5. DevOps<label for="sn-devops" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-devops" class="margin-toggle"><span class="sidenote">When I started, this was called being a sysadmin</span>
     - nginx + Apache configs and tuning (webmaster)
     - MySQL + Postgres: care and feeding (database administrator)